Division of Child Psychiatry

 Understanding neurobiological mechanisms of mood disorders in youth and possible early interventions; effects of physical activity in patients with mood disorders; multigenerational transmission of risk for psychopathology

 Measurement and treatment of emotion dysregulation, primarily in adolescent patients; clinical study testing the ability of EEG to distinguish chronic irritability from depression in a broad clinical sample and how baseline EEG may be related to treatment responsiveness to antidepressant; epidemiologic study of factors associated with antidepressant responsiveness in teens, and measurement of irritability and oppositional defiant disorder

 Canadian Family Check-Up study of targeted prevention and early intervention program aimed at addressing childhood emotional and behaviour problems; interest/expertise in developmental psychiatry, early social communication as a marker of risk for ASD as well as neurodevelopmental and psychosocial risk, early intervention targeting preschoolers at risk for ASD and other mental health/neurodevelopmental problems

 Etiology and treatment of adolescents with eating disorders

 Randomized controlled trials evaluating the effectiveness of approaches to preventing child maltreatment and intimate partner violence

-Early intervention program in pediatric OCDs; leading one of two McMaster clinical POND research sites; study of behavioral economics of hoarding and OCDs across the lifespan.
+Early intervention program in pediatric OCD; leading one of two McMaster clinical POND research sites; study of behavioral economics of hoarding and OCDs across the lifespan

 Application to Consumer

-We are working on strengthening the link between the clinical program and academic/research initiatives of the individual researchers within the Child and Youth Mental Program, and CYMHP-wide initiatives.
-As we are undergoing some significant changes (e.g., move of the outpatient service to a new building, adoption of a new electronic medical record), we are working to increase these clinical/research/academic links.
+We are working on strengthening the link between the clinical program and academic/research initiatives of the individual researchers within the Child and Youth Mental Program as well as CYMHP-wide initiatives, with the objective of . increasing these clinical/research/academic links.